boecker-lab/docs.sirius.github.io/docs/_pages/account-and-license.md

 title: "Account and License"
 ---

-Since SIRIUS 5, a user account and a license is required to use the webservice based features of SIRIUS.
+Since SIRIUS 5, a user account and a license is required to use the webservice-based features of SIRIUS.
+**Non**-webservice-based features include molecular formula annotation using fragmentation trees and isotope pattern analysis - this is performed on your local computer.
+Webservice-based features are essentially advanced structure elucidation features including structure database search with CSI:FingerID and CANOPUS compound class prediction.
-No worries CSI:FingerID, CANOPUS and all upcoming tools will stay free for academic/non-commercial use and will be provided/hosted by the FSU Jena.
+No worries these and upcoming features will stay free for academic/non-commercial use and will be provided/hosted by the FSU Jena.
 On the other hand the [Bright Giant GmbH](https://bright-giant.com/) offers SIRIUS webservice hostings for commercial users.